A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Numerical Experiments

 \subsection{Numerical results on $K$-medians clustering problem}

 In this subsection we consider the problem~\eqref{eq:dc_clustering} with $p=1$:

 where the dataset $\{a_1,\ldots,a_n\}\subseteq\mb R^d$ is given.

-The experiment is conducted on real-world datasets Iris, Wine, Yeast, and Glass from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/}.
-We compute an initial candidate solution $\mu_{\text{kmed}}$ using the MATLAB function \texttt{kmedoids} with 5 replicates, evaluate its d-stationarity error through \eqref{eq:d-sta_error}, and use $\mu_{\text{kmed}}$ as the starting point for the pDCA.
+The experiments are conducted on real-world datasets \texttt{Iris}, \texttt{Wine}, \texttt{Glass}, and \texttt{Yeast} from the UCI Machine Learning Repository\footnote{https://archive.ics.uci.edu/}.
+We compute an initial candidate solution $\mu_{\text{kmed}}$ using the MATLAB function \texttt{kmedoids} with 5 replicates, {and use the same $\mu_{\text{kmed}}$ as the starting point for all compared algorithms.}